jjohnson346/dcec_semantic_analyzer/README.md

 ## Instructions

-1.  navigate to the directory where this system was downloaded.
+1. Navigate to the directory where this system was downloaded.
-2.  start swipl prolog.
+2. If you do not already have swi-prolog installed, download prolog from here: http://www.swi-prolog.org/ and install on your workstation.
+2. Start swi-prolog by typing swipl at the bash prompt.
-3.  execute [lambda_dcec]. to load this kb.
+3. Execute [lambda_dcec]. to load this kb.
-4.  follow the instructions as listed in the menu.
+4. Follow the instructions as listed in the menu.
 5. Some example sentences are given below.
 However, please use all lower case when inputting the names (unlike what is shown, below).

 ## Sample sentences